 Screenshots show the state of the UI before mabl executed a given step.

-If the test runs in a plan, you can compare screenshots to previous runs.
+Tests that run in a plan compare screenshots to screenshots from previous runs.
 See visual change detection for browser tests for more details.

 Comparing the current screenshot to a baseline